mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 Below is a list of permissions handbook contributors have access to:

-1. @jasonblais, @justinegeffen, @amyblais, @cwarnermm: Write permissions to the repository.
+1. @jasonblais, @amyblais, @cwarnermm: Write permissions to the repository.
-2. Staff contributors: Submit changes to handbook.mattermost.com via PRs.
+2. Staff contributors: Submit changes to `handbook.mattermost.com` using PRs.
 May have access to request reviews, add labels, submit PR reviews, and be requested as reviewers.
-3. Non-staff contributors: Submit changes to handbook.mattermost.com via PRs.
+3. Non-staff contributors: Submit changes to `handbook.mattermost.com` using PRs.
 Do not have access to request reviews, add labels.
 Can submit PR reviews.